FionaBeCode/markdown-warm-up/README.md

 # Is this website active on social media ?

 No

 This appears to have no linked to __instagram__ or __facebook__.

-The Presence of social media is missing.
+The Presence of social media is *missing*.

-There is also no email available on their contact information.
+There is also no *email* available on their contact information.

 # Make a list with the top three things you would change first (and explain why those three specifically)
 # Suggestions